 Pain 1: Understanding and Assessing Pain

-This module aims to increase your understanding of the complexity of pain.
-It will raise awareness of pain problems and the attitudes which can contribute to these.
-It will enhance your ability to assess and empirically examine pain phenomena.
+Pain is something that we come into contact with every day of our working lives.
+This module will develop your understanding of the complexity of pain in a way that is useful in practice.
+It will raise awareness of pain problems and the attitudes which can contribute to these and it will enhance your ability to assess and examine pain phenomena.

 To enable you to: